y330/FragmentQR/README.md

 2. **iOS doesn't work**
 3. **IPadOS to be determined**

-Link that is copied to clipboard
+All other devices(Link that is copied to clipboard)
 1. Pretty much the same browsers work on Mac, Windows, and Linux but still check to make sure whoever you send the link to is running one of the OS/browser combination below.
+Lmk if your operating system or